NBISweden/workshop-reproducible-research/pages/snakemake/snakemake-6-logs.md

 A log file is not different from any other output file, but it's dealt with a little differently by Snakemake.
-For example, it's shown in the file summary when using `-D`.
+For example, it's shown in the file summary when using `-D` and unlike other output files it's not deleted if jobs fail which of course is necessary for debugging purposes.
 It's also a good way to clarify the purpose of the file.
 We probably don't need to save logs for all the rules, only the ones with interesting output.

 * `get_genome_fasta` and `get_genome_gff3` would be good to log since they are dependent on downloading files from an external server.